Key legislation and terminology

-The SAT may be involved in many stages of the decision-making process, including providing directions to Enduring Guardians and guardians, determining who should make a treatment decision, and appointing or revoking a guardian or enduring guardian.
+The SAT may be involved in many stages of the decision-making process, including providing directions to Enduring Guardians and guardians, determining who should make a treatment decision, and appointing or revoking a guardian or Enduring Guardian.

-For example, if anyone is concerned about how the power is operating they can make an application to the SAT.
+For example, if anyone is concerned about how the guardian is operating they can make an application to the SAT.
 The Tribunal can give directions about the exercise of guardianship or an Enduring Power of Guardianship.
 It can also make orders about the functions of guardians.